govm-net/docs/en/mine/windows.md

 10. Compile govm:

-    **If you have anti-virus software, please set the folder as trusted, otherwise the app will be cleaned by the anti-virus software .** run upgrade.sh or do as follows
+    **If you have anti-virus software, please set the folder as trusted, otherwise the app will be cleaned by the anti-virus software.** run upgrade.sh or do as follows in bash

     ```bash
     cd ../govm/